poloxue/random_image_from_github/README.md

 This starts the service locally.
 You can access it at `http://localhost:8080/image/random/{category}`.

-### Deployment

-To deploy this service to AWS Lambda, follow these steps:

-1. Package your application.
-2. Use the AWS CLI or AWS Management Console to create a new Lambda function.
-3. Upload your package and set the handler to your function.
-4. Configure API Gateway to expose your Lambda function.

 ## Usage

 To get a random image, make a GET request to the service with the desired category: